cyber-hbliu/Crime-Prediction-In-Chicago/index.md

 Based on the dataset, I calculated several indexes, including crime rate, risk rate of people under 18 or over 64, domestic violence rate, and weapon rate.
 Some socioeconomic features like percent of housing crowded and the hardship index are also presented in hexagon grid maps.
 The darker the color, the higher the value.
 These maps show that the crime rate is concentrated in areas with a high incidence of crime because the number of crimes is used by the population to calculate.
 When I look at the remaining four indicators, I see that the Hardship index and the weapon rate have very similar spatial distribution characteristics.
 Meanwhile, percent of housing crowded and the domestic violence rate show complementary spatial distributions.
 Perhaps in further improvement, I should do some correlation analysis.

 <div id="png-4"></div>

+Following, I show the correlation matrix using a heatmap, which is a matrix that shows the correlation coefficients of different variables.
+The correlation coefficient is between -1 and 1, with 0 indicating no linear correlation between the two variables.
+The farther the correlation coefficient is from zero, the stronger the relationship between the two variables.
+Also the relationship can be positive or negative.

 ---
 # A New Predictive Try